Manual for Teaching Assistants

 The four-year teaching apprenticeship is an integral part of academic training in the Religion Department.
 For all PhD students, Teaching Assistantships begin in the second year and continue until four years have been completed.
 Exceptions to this general rule are those students who win external financial awards, such as the Foreign Language and Studies Fellowship or the Javits Fellowship, which exempt students from teaching responsibilities.
 However, this does not supersede the GSAS policy that doctoral students must teach a minimum of two semesters before receiving their MPhil.
 Please also note that students cannot fulfill the two-semester requirement by teaching two courses in the same semester.

-Job placements in Religious Studies are becoming increasingly competitive.
+Placements in Religious Studies are becoming increasingly competitive.
 It is imperative that students complete their PhD with rich teaching experience.
 The teaching apprenticeship provides students with diverse, first-hand teaching experiences: lectures, individual consultation, guiding class discussions, and grading exams and papers.
 Learning and participating in new technologies and teaching methods are fundamental to teaching in the academy, and students should be prepared to assist faculty in adopting new materials.

 For those students who seek to develop their teaching skills further, preceptorships in Columbia College's Core Curriculum and teaching an independent course are also possibilities after the apprenticeship is completed.
 Students may find information about additional teaching opportunities on the Graduate School of Arts and Sciences website.